Great Cobar mine: Purchase of the mine

 The tribute agreement was due to expire in 1900, but was extended.
 The Great Cobar Mining Company granted the Syndicate an option to purchase the Great Cobar mine and its other properties, for a sum of £500,000, up to 15 June 1902.
-If the option was exercised before that date, the Syndicate would be compensated, by adjusting the purchase price, for the shortening of the term of the tribute agreement, at a rate of £90,000 for each year lost.
+If the option were exercised before that date, the Syndicate would be compensated by adjusting the purchase price for the shortening of the term of the tribute agreement at a rate of £90,000 for each year lost.

 With copper prices around £70 per ton, the syndicate bought the mine outright, taking ownership on 12 December 1900, ending the tribute agreement and thereby eliminating the royalty payments.
 The purchase price was around £315,000, but it seems that the payment was spread over several years.
 Although much more costly than the forgone purchase option of 1894, at prevailing copper prices, it seemed a reasonable price.

 The outcome was good for the vendor.
 In 1903, the Great Cobar Mining Company declared a dividend of £4 per share, totalling £320,000.

 The crisis of 1902

 Soon after the purchase, copper prices fell, putting the Lithgow operations in jeopardy.
 By the end of 1901, it had fallen to only £48 15s. per ton, close to the cost of production at Great Cobar that year, which Dr. Richard Read stated was over £49 per ton.
 He described the situation as 'hopeless'.
 Cobar was a distant victim of a copper market manipulation.
-Amalgamated Copper Company began to sell copper, at below the market price, in October 1901, to force down the copper price, attempting to drive smaller producers out of the market.
+Amalgamated Copper Company began selling copper below market price in October 1901 to force down the copper price and drive smaller producers out of the market.